wooorm/starry-night/readme.md

 Bundled, minified, and gzipped, `starry-night` and the WASM binary are 185 kB.
-There are two lists of grammars you can use: `common` (33 languages, good for your own site) adds 160 kB and `all` (520+ languages, useful if are making a site like GitHub) is 1.35 MB.
+There are two lists of grammars you can use: `common` (33 languages, good for your own site) adds 250 kB and `all` (\~600 languages, useful if you are making a site like GitHub) is 1.6 MB.
 You can also manually choose which grammars to include (or add to `common`): a language is typically between 3 and 5 kB.
-As an example, adding Astro to `starry-night` with the `common` grammars costs an additional 1.5 kB.
+To illustrate, Astro costs 2.1 kB and TSX costs 25.4 kB.

 ## What is `PrettyLights`?